-Be honest: when was the last time you really thought about the *outside* of your house?
-While we're naturally major proponents of decorating our interiors to the nines (and spend a lot of time mulling over them, as a result).
+Be honest: When was the last time you really thought about the *outside* of your house?
+Naturally, we're major proponents of decorating our interiors to the nines (and spend a lot of time mulling over them as a result).
 But it's not right that our homes' exteriors should be so ignored—after all, first impressions matter, whether you're welcoming guests for the first time or hoping to stand out as a memorable property to potential homebuyers.

 But never fear.
 We caught up with a few of our favorite designers to get the scoop on their most tried-and-tested home exterior hues—so you can paint confidently, without changing your mind in a season or two (or causing a commotion with the neighbors).

 Read on for our favorite designer-endorsed exterior paint colors, and then go forth and give your home a fresh coat—and a facelift.

 - Ashley Clark is the founder of Skout, an interior design studio, and homewares shop of the same name.

 - Kishani Perera founded her namesake design studio after graduating from UCLA and was named one of LA's Top Designers of 2019 by the Hollywood Reporter.

 - Cortney Bishop is the owner and principal designer of Charleston-based Cortney Bishop Design.

 - Natalie Ebel is a designer and the co-founder of direct-to-consumer paint brand Backdrop.